henrybarreto/nano-tip/README.md

 ## How to use?

-As this one was inspired in Alert Box from "SteamLabs", the use is similar: create a "browser" inside OBS and add a link with a Nano wallet to alerted when a transaction comes in.
+As this one was inspired in Alert Box from "SteamLabs", the use is similar: create a "browser" inside OBS and add a link with a Nano wallet to be alerted when a transaction comes in.

 ### What is Nano?